 Additionally, Trust Pilot gives it a solid 4.7 out of 5 stars.

-Night Zookeeper helps with writing, reading, spelling, grammar, and vocabulary—all the stuff you need for language arts.
+Night Zookeeper helps with writing, reading, spelling, grammar, and vocabulary—all you need for language arts.

 When you sign up, you get your own account where you can make a cool animal avatar (see below)